hoanglongcao/VUB-EZProxy-Redirect/README.md

 # VUB-EZProxy-Redirect
-The VUB-EZProxy-Redirect automatically redirects academic links to the VUB library's MyEZProxy login page, providing easy access to subscribed academic journals and databases from anywhere.
-Ideal for VUB students, researchers, and faculty members who need off-campus access to academic resources.
+The VUB-EZProxy-Redirect automatically redirects academic links to the VUB library's MyEZProxy login page, providing easy access to subscribed academic journals and databases from anywhere without having to manually go to the VUB library website or typing myezproxy.

 The instructions from [VUB's remote access](https://biblio.vub.ac.be/vlink/HELP/vlinkezproxy_en.htm) were used to make this extension.